Make these Starbucks Holiday drinks: eggnog latte, peppermint mocha, caramel brulee latte, gingerbread latte and Irish cream cold brew.

 Do you need to use espresso or can you use drip coffee?

-The original Starbucks versions are made with espresso or cold brew, but if you're really not a fan, you can use a dark roast.
+The original Starbucks versions are made with espresso or cold brew, but if you’re really not a fan, you can brew a dark roast.

 Where do you find the syrups?

-You can't pre-make your drink, but you can make mornings easier by prepping certain components:
+You can’t pre-make your drink, but you can definitely prep and store components of the recipes to make your mornings or afternoon pick-me-ups easier:

 - Syrups: Make up to 2 weeks in advance and store in a mason jar in the fridge.